Skip to main content

 Emergency Financial Aid

 The University of Maryland Office of Student Financial Aid can provide emergency financial assistance to students.
 One method available to students using the Post-9/11 GI Bill is a 0% interest loan, which is intended to cover expenses incurred at the beginning of the semester (such as housing) before GI Bill funds have been disbursed.
-Such loans must be repaid; please contact us at vetstudentlife@umd.edu for more information.
+Such loans must be repaid; please contact the Financial Aid Office at umdfinaid@umd.edu for questions.

 Veterans Crisis Fund